 The four architectures detailed in the preceding sections provide agencies with different options for handling authentication in hybrid environments, some of which will meet their operational and security needs better than others.
 Agencies should consider where they will maintain their identity source and the accompanying challenges in their selected architecture.
-For example, agencies should consider how challenges for remote users in the federation and pass-through authentication architectures could impact productivity for users not onpremises.
-Similarly, if an agency implements password synchronization, they must check the compatibility of hashing algorithms between the on-premises and cloud services to ensure the most secure algorithm is used for all password hashing.
+For example, agencies should consider how challenges for remote users in the federation and pass-through authentication architectures could impact productivity for users not on premises.
+Similarly, if an agency implements password synchronization, the agency must check the compatibility of hashing algorithms between the on-premises and cloud services to ensure the most secure algorithm is used for all password hashing.
 The cloud primary authentication architecture will require agencies to address possible challenges associated with the suitability of desired authenticators potentially conflicting with security constraints of select users and/or incompatibility with legacy applications.
-Table 1 highlights a comparison between these different approaches.
+Table 1 offers a comparison of different approaches.

-Table 1: Architecture High-Level Comparison
+Table 1: Architectural High-Level Comparison

-Authentication Architecture Identity Source Data Flow Benefits Challenges Federation On-premises Directory Services User credentials are passed through the cloud identity service or a federated server to the onpremises identity service for authentication.
+Authentication Architecture Identity Source Data Flow Benefits Challenges Federation On-Premises Directory Services User credentials are passed through the Cloud Identity service or a federated server to the on-premises identity service for authentication.
 Supports legacy authorization and authentication methods and enables a smooth transition between each.
 Supports passwordless authentication via PIV/CAC.
 Latency for remote users Complexity of the architecture can lead to increased operation and maintenance costs.
-High operational cost to maintain Poor user experience for cloud (including non-modern authenticator and repeated authentication steps).
-Pass-through Authentication On-premises Directory Services User credentials are passed through the cloud identity service to the onpremises identity service for authentication.
-Improved user experience.
-Enhanced SSO integration.
-Latency for remote users.
-May require the installation of an agent on domain controllers.
-Reliance on passwords.
-Password Synchronization On-premises Directory Services and/or Cloud-based Identity Services User credentials are authenticated either at the cloud identity service or the on-premises identity service, depending on the resource's location.
-Improved user experience.
-Enhanced SSO integration.
-Authentication logs (or "event" objects) can be stored in multiple locations and systems.
-Potential for hashing algorithm incompatibility.
-Susceptibility to brute force and other attacks.
-May require the installation of an agent on domain controllers.
-Reliance on passwords.
-Cloud Primary Authentication (Passwordless) Cloud-based Identity Services User is authenticated by the cloud identity service.
-Superior user experience.
-Full benefit of cloud services.
-Can be implemented in a federated or nonfederated model.
-Reliance upon modern equipment/poor support for legacy applications.
-Hardware asset management may change in complexity.
+High operational cost to maintain Poor user experience for cloud (including non-modern authenticator and repeated authentication steps) Pass-Through Authentication On-Premises Directory Services User credentials are passed through the Cloud Identity service to the onpremises identity service for authentication.
+Improved user experience Enhanced SSO integration Latency for remote users May require the installation of an agent on domain controllers.
+Reliance on passwords Password Synchronization On-Premises Directory Services and/or Cloud-Based Identity Services User credentials are authenticated either at the Cloud Identity service or the on-premises identity service, depending on the resource's location.
+Improved user experience Enhanced SSO integration Authentication logs (or "event" objects) can be stored in multiple locations and systems.
+Potential for hashing algorithm incompatibility Susceptibility to brute force and other attacks May require the installation of an agent on the domain controller or LDAP server Reliance on passwords Cloud Primary Authentication (Passwordless) Cloud-Based Identity Services User is authenticated by the Cloud Identity service.
+Superior user experience Full benefit of cloud services Can be implemented in a federated or non-federated model.
+Reliance upon modern equipment/poor support for legacy applications Hardware asset management may change in complexity.
 Collaboration with external parties may be complicated due to current lack of standards.